1EdTech/caliper-js-example/README.md

 # IMS Global caliper-js-example sample app
-This is a sample application that utilizes the IMS Global Javascript sensor (caliper-js).
-It leverages the IMS Global Caliper information model and caliper-js, a Javascript client for [Caliper](http://www.imsglobal.org) that provides an implementation of the Caliper SensorAPI™.
-The toy application is modeled as a simple course delivery app that provides a syllabus, reading to annotate and quiz.
+This is a sample application that utilizes the IMS Global Javascript sensor _caliper-js_, a Javascript client for [Caliper](http://www.imsglobal.org) that provides an implementation of the Caliper SensorAPI™.
+This is a toy application modeled as a simple course delivery app that provides a syllabus, reading to annotate and quiz.

 ## Branches
 * __master__: stable, deployable branch that stores the official release history.